What happens to the body when you take a high dose of Viagra?

 • Low blood pressure

 Keep in mind that some of these Viagra side effects occur more often with higher doses of the medication.
-This is why it is crucial to take the medicine as prescribed by your doctor.
+This is why it's so important to take the medication exactly as your doctor has instructed.

-If you notice side effects with the drug intake, you should discuss them with your doctor.
+If you notice side effects from the drug intake, you should discuss them with your doctor.
 Your doctor might advise that you take a lower dose of the medication.